Alexandre1a/GoSH/README.md

 To change the color of the prompt use 'set color <color>'
 You can use all "console colors", listed [https://gist.github.com/kamito/704813 | here]

+## Know Issues
+Currently there is a number of known or unkwown issues.
+We can list the fact that interactive programs, like SSH or VIM won't work.
+The config has to be manualy created and populated.
+In the handling of flags and strings, the program currently cut all spaces, so no strings in flags.
+For exemple for git commit -a -m "Some light modifications", the shell will think that "git commit -a -m 'Some'" is a command and "light" and "modifications" are other commands.
+Also pipes aren't supported yet, so no ls | grep "thing"